laird-ikar/project_notes/libs/C/poll.h/poll.h.md

 - POLLHUP:
   The device or socket has been disconnected.
 This flag is output only, and ignored if present in the input events bitmask.
 Note that POLLHUP and POLLOUT are mutually exclusive and should never be present in the revents bit-mask at the same time.
 - POLLIN:
   Data other than high priority data may be read without blocking.
-This is equivalent to POLLRDNORM | POLLRDBAND).
+This is equivalent to `POLLRDNORM | POLLRDBAND`).
+- POLLNVAL:

-     POLLNVAL       The file descriptor is not open.
-This flag is output only, and ignored if present in the input events bitmask.
+  The file descriptor is not open.
+This flag is output
+                    only, and ignored if present in the input events bitmask.

      POLLOUT        Normal data may be written without blocking.
 This is